Electronic Frailty Index wins national healthcare award

 It has now been adopted by Clinical Commissioning Groups and GPs across the country, who are using it to help implement a variety of measures to help people with different levels of frailty.
 These could range from self-management support for people with mild frailty, proactive falls prevention measures for people with moderate frailty, or medication reviews for those with severe frailty.

-Mohammed A Mohammed, Professor of Healthcare Quality and Effectiveness in the Faculty of Health Studies, at the University of Bradford, is part of the team that developed the eFI.
+in the , at the University of Bradford, is part of the team that developed the eFI.
 He says: “The development of the electronic Frailty Index demonstrates how electronic health records can be used to improve the care for patients in this digital era."